kishanth-a/Guvi-project/Redbus-project/README.md

   * Implement a Streamlit application to allow users to explore bus route data, filter by attributes like price, star rating, and bus name, and provide analytical insights.

 ## SKILL-TAKEAWAY
-* Python scripting,Selenium,Data Collection,Data Management using SQL,Streamlit
+* Python scripting, Selenium, Data Collection, Data Management using SQL, Streamlit

 ## TECHNOLOGY USED
 * Python 3.9.I